floesche/neuView/docs/development-notes/ROI_EXCLUSIONS.md

 ## Overview

-Specific ROIs are excluded from the ROI Innervation tables to improve clarity and focus on meaningful neuropil regions.
+Specific ROIs are excluded from the ROI Innervation tables to improve clarity and focus on meaningful ROI regions.
 These exclusions remove overly broad or redundant ROI categories that don't provide useful analysis granularity.

 ## Dataset-Specific Exclusions